School Food Waste Is a Big Problem, Let’s Fix It

 USDA K-12 Food Waste Reduction Recommended Strategies

-The U. S. Department of Agriculture has worked feverishly to create awareness about the pervasiveness of school food waste and the harm that it causes, as well as multiple strategies for solving the problem.
+The U. S. Department of Agriculture has worked feverishly to create awareness about the pervasiveness of school food waste and the harm that it causes, as well as outlining multiple strategies for solving the problem.

 • Offer-versus-serve (OVS) – Enabling students to decline food items they’re not interested in will reduce plate waste significantly.
 For example, the Penn State research study found that the majority of students they studied didn’t like baked beans and that most students leave all the baked beans on their plates.
 If given the opportunity to pass, the baked beans wouldn’t be tossed in the garbage bins.